fmugianesi/CHROMATIC/README.md

 After unzipping *'data.tar.gz'*, make sure that the repository contains two main subfolders: *'code'* and *'data'*.

 # Typical install time
-On a "normal" desktop computer, the typical install time is ...
-The size of the *'data.tar.gz'* file is 3.75 GB
+On a "normal" desktop computer, the typical install time is The size of the *'data.tar.gz'* file is 3.75 GB and its uncompression take about 2m 30s.

 # How to use